mykelalvis/FATESRD/Other/fate-system-toolkit-SRD.md

 ###### Training your Battle Wisps

 Battle wisps start with 2 stress boxes, one mild consequence, and 4 skills at Average (+0): Strength, Speed, Skill, and Toughness.
 (Yes, there's a skill called Skill.
 Cope.)
-These are, respectively, used to make attack, overcome, create an advantage, and [[defend]] actions in Wisp combat.
+These are, respectively, used to make attack, overcome, create an advantage, and [[Defend]] actions in Wisp combat.
 Toughness is also the defense against attacks.

 Wisps may earn advances by winning battles, or through training.
 Exactly how advances are earned depends on the situation, but each advance may be spent to: